 - a dive safety log is prepared.

-Additional requirements in relation to high risk diving work include ensuring the fitness and competence of the divers and that high risk diving work is carried out in accordance with the AS/NZS: 2299.1.2007 Occupational diving operations – Standard operational practice.
-For further information on requirements in relation to diving work in your jurisdiction, contact your work health and safety regulator.
+Additional requirements include ensuring that high-risk diving work is carried out in accordance with the AS/NZS: 2299.1.2007 Occupational diving operations – Standard operational practice.